remayk/NOM-Bot/README.md

 View the top 10 users who have received the most gold.

-### Boost
+### Reputation Leaderboard

-Command: `..boost`
+Command: `..rep`

-Usage: Send `..boost` in the chat.
+Usage: Send `..rep` in the chat.

-Activate a boost that allows you to mine multiple times for 10 seconds without cooldowns.
-Boosts can be used once per hour.
+Views the top reputation leaders of the server.